AmpersandJS/ampersand/README.md

-# Singlepage App Generator
+# humanjs app scaffolding

-Install it, then follow the prompts to generate an app.
+Install it, then follow the prompts to generate a starting point for your app.

 ```
 npm i humanjs -g